egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 ->If the generation of data is frequent, I would adopt an online learning model.

 ->If the generation of the data is not frequent, I would train the model again and use it until it loses its validity.
-THis validity check can be determined based on assigning an accuracy threshold or something similar.
+This validity check can be determined based on assigning an accuracy threshold or something similar.

 ## 7.2 Sampling and creating training data <a name = "2"></a>